centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 ## Time period

 Time periods define a time interval for each day of the week.
-They enable the functionalities of the [monitoring engine](#monitoring-engine) over a given period of time.
+They enable the functionalities of the [monitoring engine](#monitoring-engine) over a given time slot.
 Use time periods to define:

 - When check commands are executed, i.e. the time period during which resources are monitored.